FrostCorealis/RainCatcher-Chainlink-Hackathon-Fall-2020/WeatherWatcher/README.md

-Weather Watcher uses Chainlink VRF to generate a SVG NFT that is completely on the blockchain. 🔗
+Weather Watcher uses Chainlink VRF to generate SVG NFTs that are completely on the blockchain. 🔗

-It's a truly random way to predict the weather. ⛈️ 🌪️ ☃️ 🌤️ 😎
+It's a truly random way to predict the weather!  ⛈️ 🌪️ ☃️ 🌤️ 😎

 https://weatherwatcher.frostc.repl.co/

-While it's not the project we set out to create for the Hackathon, we're very excited to have Weather Watchers working.
+While Weather Watcher is not the project we set out to create for the Hackathon, Weather Watcher is whimsial and fun, and we think it looks pretty good!
+We're thrilled (and relieved!) to have it working.
+This little project opened a world of possibilities for us and will evolve into one of the facets of the RainCatcher ecosystem.

-Looking ahead, creating a working random SVG project project opens many doors for us.
-Once we get the image part sorted out, we'll be able to randomly generate buckets to use for RainCatcher.

-HUGE thank you to https://github.com/SimRunBot for elegant and adaptable code, to Buildspace for giving us the tools we needed to tinker and experiment, to Replit for the wonderfully user-friendly frontend development environment, and to Chainlink for the opportunity and all of the amazing workshops. 💻 ✨
+HUGE thank you to everyone at Chainlink for the opportunity (+ all the amazing workshops & detailed docs), to Buildspace for giving us the tools we needed to tinker and experiment, to Replit for the wonderfully user-friendly frontend development environment, and to https://github.com/SimRunBot for his elegant and adaptable functions. 💻 ✨